-Rome is to rename the Auditorium Parco della Musica after Ennio Morricone, the world-renowned composer who died in the Italian capital aged 91 on 6 July.
+Rome has renamed the Auditorium Parco della Musica after Ennio Morricone, the world-renowned composer and conductor who died in the Italian capital aged 91 on this day one year ago.

 Designed by Renzo Piano and inaugurated in 2002, the auditorium's halls are dedicated to composers Goffredo Petrassi and Giuseppe Sinopoli, and another to S. Cecilia, patron saint of music.

 The auditorium's external cavea space is named after composer Luciano Berio, while the roof gardens are named in honour of the composer Claudio Abbado.
 Photo credit: Dziurek / Shutterstock.com.

 L’Auditorium Parco della Musica è intitolato al maestro Ennio Morricone.
 Insieme all’Assemblea Capitolina abbiamo deciso di dedicare questo luogo iconico della nostra città al grande artista, scomparso il 6 luglio dello scorso anno: https://t.co/Fpa3ZGW0qF pic.twitter.com/nPRKQ8Jptq

 View on Map

 Rome renames Auditorium after Ennio Morricone

 Via Pietro de Coubertin, 30, 00196 Roma RM, Italy